 With Changes come Projects, Come Change

 The purpose of this blog article is to cover change management, the adoption of change, and how it has to be at a personal level, and the three dimensions you need to uncover when looking at change adoption.
-Personal change is identified as Adoption, under People in the LEAD part of the MPM model.

 Description automatically generated

-Change in business is relentless and change brings a different way for the business to operate.
-Different ways to operate mean there’s personal change involved, and therefore the change wrought by a project must be understood from a personal daily transactional level.
+Different ways to operate mean there’s personal change involved, and therefore the change brought on by a project must be understood from a personal, daily, transactional level.

 Understand As-is Versus To-be